AGOOR97/Seaborn_on_iris_Dataset/README.md

 This Sheet gives a short Notes of Data Visualization using Seaborn Library of Python with the aid of pandas and matplotlib Libraries
-This Notes is applied on iris_DataSet
+,This Notes is applied on iris_DataSet